earthly/website/blog/_posts/2020-11-13-protobufs-and-grpc.md

 gRPC is a great solution for communicating between internal microservices.
 There’s [plenty](https://phenopackets-schema.readthedocs.io/en/latest/protobuf.html) [of](https://www.ionos.ca/digitalguide/websites/web-development/protocol-buffers-explained/) [articles](https://www.baeldung.com/google-protocol-buffer) and documentation that covers [protobufs](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io/), but when I am considering a new technology, I learn best by seeing a working example. &nbsp;In this blog post I'm going build an example using Go, Python and Ruby.

+## First Step: Implementing a gRPC client using Go

 Let’s write an in-memory key/value micro-service in Go, and some clients in both Python and Ruby.

 Our server will allow users to set and get data from a key/value store.